gurix/cpd-iap/README.md

 # Clinical Process Diagnostics
 Clinical process diagnostics helps to track the progress over time during a psychotherapie treatment.
 Clients rate each session afterwards by filling out a survey on a computer or tablet.
 Each counselor gets a notification when a client rated a session.
 The notification includes the link to an profile including changes of rating over time.

 At the moment, we only support german language.
-Depending on the age, session report scale or children session report scale will be displayed.

 ![swiss made software](https://raw.githubusercontent.com/gurix/helena/master/app/assets/images/helena/swissmadesoftware.png "swiss made software")